 Low protein for horses in forage might mean a bigger bucket feed

-If however you are unable to change the forage you feed your horse and it is low in protein and has poor quality, you can feed extra protein in the form of fibre feeds like alfalfa or beet pulp or a better quality forage chop.
+If however, you are unable to change the forage you feed your horse and it is low in protein and has poor quality, you can feed extra protein in the form of fibre feeds like alfalfa or beet pulp or a better quality forage chop.
 The inclusion of soya or copra or oats in the diet can also help.
 Whey protein is another way to boost protein and amino acids levels.
-Linseed gives good protein levels and replacing a percentage of the forage with feeds which have good protein levels at the same time as supplementing extra methionine and or essential amino acids in powder form can be very helpful.
+Linseed gives good protein levels and replacing a percentage of the forage with feeds that have good protein levels at the same time as supplementing extra methionine and or essential amino acids in powder form can be very helpful.

 It is also important to know the mineral levels in forage.
-If you balance mineral, vitamin and protein to the grass, hay or haylage eaten, feeding a bucket feed matched to balance to this forage, this often transforms horses in many different ways.
+If you balance mineral, vitamin and protein to the grass, hay or haylage eaten, feeding a bucket feed matched to balance to this forage, often transforms horses in many different ways.